 About Khorasan Flour:

-Khorasan wheat is a heritage grain, also know commercially as ‘kamut’, that has not been modified or hybridized through modern breeding practices.
-It is a suitable choice for those who are sensitive to modern wheat varieties.
+Khorasan wheat is a heritage grain, known commercially as ‘kamut.’
+It has not been modified or hybridized through modern breeding practices.
+Khorasan is an excellent pasta for people sensitive to modern wheat varieties.
 Our whole Khorasan wheat pasta has a beautiful amber color, a smooth texture, a buttery, nutty flavor, and plenty of fiber.
 Thanks to its lower tannin content, it has none of the bitterness of whole grains.
-Khorasan is known to be more digestible than modern wheat varieties, has a more complete nutritional profile, and also contains more proteins, lipids, vitamins and minerals.
+Khorasan is known to be more digestible than modern wheat varieties.
+It has a more complete nutritional, rich in proteins, lipids, vitamins and minerals.

 Originally harvested in the Fertile Crescent of what is now modern-day Iran and Afghanistan.
 Limited to only 16,000 acres harvested annually, with most of the production exported to Italy.